hangyulyi/ENSF380IA/README.md

 New features added from Group Project:
 - Grab DisasterVictim gender attribute from Gender.txt file
 - Add throws error argument for each class
+- Throw IOfile error for DisasterVictiem when trying to get Gender attribute from the file